-As of December 31, 2021, risk-taking potential amounted to €9.5 billion and comprised CET1 capital (€9.5 billion) plus accumulated earnings after dividend deduction (€0.4 billion) less hidden charges and loss allowance shortfalls (€0.3 billion in total).
-As of December 31, 2021, 25% of risk-taking potential was utilized by the risks outlined above.
-In the period January 1, 2021 to December 31, 2021, the maximum utilization of the risk-taking potential in the economic perspective was 29%.
-In addition to determining the risk-bearing capacity in a normal scenario, the Volkswagen Bank GmbH Group also conducts bank-wide stress tests and reports the results to the Management Board.
+As of December 31, 2022, risk-taking potential amounted to €8.3 billion and comprised CET1 capital (€8.7 billion) plus accumulated earnings after dividend deduction (€0.6 billion) less hidden charges and loss allowance shortfalls (€1.0 billion in total).
+As of December 31, 2022, 37% of risk-taking potential was utilized by the risks outlined above.
+In the period January 1, 2022 to December 31, 2022, the maximum utilization of the risk-taking potential in the economic perspective was 37%.
+In addition to determining the risk-bearing capacity in a normal scenario, the Volkswagen Bank GmbH Group also conducts bankwide stress tests and reports the results to the Management Board.
 Stress tests are used to examine the potential impact from exceptional but plausible events on the risk-bearing capacity and earnings performance of Volkswagen Bank GmbH Group.
 The purpose of these scenarios is to facilitate early identification of those risks that would be particularly affected by the trends simulated in the scenarios so that any necessary corrective action can be initiated in good time.
-The stress tests include both historical scenarios (such as a repeat of the financial crisis in the years 2008 to 2010) and hypothetical scenarios (including an economic downturn in Europe or a sharp drop in sales in the Volkswagen Group).
-In 2021, an ad hoc stress test investigating a contraction in business volume was also carried out.
-In addition, reverse stress tests are used to identify what events could represent a threat to the ability of the Volkswagen Bank GmbH Group to continue as a going concern.
+The stress tests include both a historical scenario (a repeat of the financial crisis in the years 2008 to 2010) and a hypothetical scenario (a sharp drop in sales in the Volkswagen Group).
+These scenarios, which cover all categories of risk, are supplemented by sensitivity analyses specific to risk categories.
+Appended to these analyses are regular stress test analyses with a multi-year time horizon for the normative perspective.
+In addition, annual reverse stress tests are used to identify what events could represent a threat to the ability of the Volkswagen Bank GmbH Group to continue as a going concern.
+Stress tests using a multi-year time horizon (for example an economic downturn) are also prepared annually.

-In 2021, the calculations of risk-bearing capacity confirmed that all material risks that could adversely impact the financial position or financial performance were adequately covered by the available risk-taking potential at all times.
+In 2022, the calculations of risk-bearing capacity confirmed that all material risks that could adversely impact the financial position or financial performance were adequately covered by the available risk-taking potential at all times.
 The stress tests did not indicate any need for action.